jdrivas/websitedeploy/Readme.md

 prompt> rake deploy_production
 ```

+#### URLs

+DNS has been manipulated so that the URLS are now

+staging     staging.website.stage3systems.net
+production  stage3systems.com, www.stage3systems.com

+Both of these are publicly readable.

+##### Production Note
+Actually this bit about production is currently a little white lie.
+We haven't yet transitioned over from the existing website to the new static website.
+So the DNS hasn't been told to resolve stage3systems.com to S3.
+It currently points to our Wordpress hosting on Media Temple.
+When we are ready to properly deploy we will appropriately migrate our DNS to enable the root domain name and the www version.
+Until then you can deploy to production, and the url you can use to see the result is:

+`stage3systems.com.s3-website-us.east-1.amazonaws.com`

+##### Other Notes

-An important detail is that the deploy command brings over a clean version of the appropriate into a temporary directory to do the copy of files over into the S3 file system.
+An important detail: the deploy commands brings over a clean version of the appropriate repo into a temporary directory to copy files into AWS S3 storage.
 The website itself is pretty small, but should you run into problems check to see if you're running out of disk space.

 A better solution for deployment would be to use a git-hook to automatically deploy to S3 whenever a git push was done to either the production or staging branches of the master github repo.
 Github supports a [mechanism](https://help.github.com/articles/post-receive-hooks) that will send a message to a web-service when a push to the repo has occured.
 To make use of this we'd have to implement the web-service on a running machine that took the message from github then did the pull from the master repo and then copied the files up to S3.
 We may do that latter, it would be a nice start to a more general deployment service for Stage 3 Systems.